Get

 Training and Exercise

-The Great Pyrenees is used to conserving their energy but will still require daily exercise.
-A daily walk with its owner in the morning and evening and a few play sessions will be enough to keep it happy and healthy.
+The Great Pyrenees is used to conserving their energy but will require daily exercise.
+A daily walk in the morning and evening and a few play sessions will be enough to keep them happy and healthy.
 Daily mental stimulation is also vital for this intelligent breed, and providing games and participating in activities like cart-pulling will be beneficial.

 Health